|Nutritional Guidelines (per serving)|

-- Mix everything but the beans with an electric mixer at medium speed for 2 minutes.
+Place all of the ingredients but the beans in the bowl of an electric mixer and mix at medium speed for 2 minutes.
 Beat for 2 more minutes at high speed.

-- Spread half of the batter on the bottom of the baking pan.
-Spread the red adzuki beans (you can mix some batter into the beans if they are too thick to spread).
+Spread the red adzuki beans on top.
+(You can mix some batter into the beans if they are too thick to spread).

 Tips for Making Nian Gao

 Working with glutinous rice flour for the first time can be a bit challenging since it doesn't behave exactly the same as other flours.
-The batter is meant to be quite liquid -- a milkshake-like consistency is accurate.
+The batter is meant to be quite liquidy—a milkshake-like consistency is accurate.
 The glutinous rice flour will absorb the water during baking.
 When adding the adzuki beans, they will sink a bit into the batter, which is fine.
-While Nian Gao is normally steamed, a baked cake will give you the taste of traditional Nian Gao, if not the same texture.

 A Traditional Nian Gao